ubirch/ubirch-goclient-chirpstack-connector/GATEWAY.md

 sudo systemctl start ugcc
 sudo systemctl enable ugcc
 ```
-* A special characteristic of the UGCC is that it will log to the normal Systemd log before loading the configuration file and then it will start logging to the specified log file
+* A special characteristic of the UGCC is that it will log to the normal Systemd log before loading the configuration file and afterwards start logging to the specified log file.

 ### Sensor Setup
 * **Important:** This is only a rough guideline on how to setup a sensor.
-This is caused by the fact that different sensors behave differently.
+This is due to the fact that different sensors behave differently.
 This means that some steps that you would need for your specific sensor may be missing.
 * First, note down the LoRa EUI of the sensor.

 #### Generate a UUID
-* A UUID is required to register a device at the uBirch backend, this UUID can be generated from its EUI using the `uuidgen.py` script contained in this repository.
+* A UUID is required to register a device at the uBirch backend, this UUID can be generated from its EUI using the `uuidGenerator.py` script contained in this repository.
 It can simply be executed with python and will ask for the device EUI, after that it will print out the UUID
 * The namespace can be modified in [uuidgen.py](src/uuidgen.py)
 ```
-python3.8 uuidgen.py
+python3 uuidGenerator.py
 ```
 ```
 |===== UUID Generator =====|